-Amniotic fluid surrounds the baby and protects it as it develops (gestates).
+Amniotic fluid surrounds the fetus and protects it as it develops.
 It also helps the baby’s muscles, lungs, and digestive tract develop properly.
 Your doctor has determined that you have too much amniotic fluid in the womb.
 This is called polyhydramnios.
 The problem is often easily managed.
-Read on to learn more.

 Polyhydramnios may be more common in women with diabetes or certain other health problems.
 A health problem in the fetus may also be a cause.
 In more than half the cases, though, the cause of the high fluid levels is not known.